Ashabi-Kahf in Nakhchivan

 Ashabi-Kahf is a sanctuary in a natural cave which is located in the eastern part of the city of Nakhchivan, in the Nakhchivan Autonomous Republic of Azerbaijan.
-Since ancient times Ashabi-Kahf is considered as a sacred place.
-It is known not only in the Republic, but also in other regions of Azerbaijan and countries of the Middle East.
-Each year tens of thousands of people make a pilgrimage to this place.
+Since ancient times, Ashabi-Kahf has been revered as a sacred site, deeply embedded in the spiritual and cultural heritage of the region.
+Its significance extends far beyond the borders of the Republic, resonating across Azerbaijan and throughout the Middle East.
+Every year, tens of thousands of pilgrims journey to this hallowed place, drawn by its profound historical and religious importance.